Martin0xFF/BareAtmega328-Arduino/README.md

+Requirements:
+* Arduino Uno
+* Jumper wires
+* Atmega328P (Atmega328 also works but needs some additional steps)
+* 16 MHz crystal
+* 2 - 20 pF caps
+* USB to serial connector (used to program Atmega328 once bootloader is burned)

+Hardware:
+Follow the graphics in the following link https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard for the configuration you are interest in.

+Software:
-1. Download the beardboard folder and place it in your local arduino sketch repo in a folder called hardware (if hardware does not exist, create the folder)
+1. Download the beardboard zip from the above link (you will find it in the "Minimal Circuit ..." heading) and place it in your local arduino sketch repo in a folder called hardware (if hardware does not exist, create the folder)
 2. Depending on the MCU you are using you may need to change the boards.txt file slightly
 3. If the chip is an Atmega328P continue to step 5
 4. If the chip is an Atmega328 open the breadboard/avr/boards.txt and remove the p from the line